Summer Gateway Program

 Costs

-Program Costs are funded through the generous support of the tribal support centers United South and Eastern Tribes, INC (USET) and Native American Professional Parent Resources, Inc. (NAPPR).
-Subsidized costs include: Round trip travel to Buffalo, NY, supplies, housing, meals, DAT registration fees and DAT review course registration.
-Participants should plan for incidental expenses while attending the four day in-person program.
+Program Costs are funded through the generous support of the tribal support centers United South and Eastern Tribes, Inc. (USET) and Native American Professional Parent Resources, Inc. (NAPPR).
+Subsidized costs include: round-trip travel to Buffalo, NY, supplies, housing, meals, DAT registration fees and DAT review course registration.
+Participants should plan for incidental expenses while attending the four-day in-person program.

-Financial Partners:
+Financial Partners

-United South and Eastern Tribes, Inc.
+United South and Eastern Tribes, Inc. logo.

 Photo Gallery